-A Change Order Request (COR) provides general contractors with the ability to create a package that contains one (1) or more Potential Change Orders (PCOs) into a formal request that you can then send to the project's owner.
+A Change Order Request (COR) provides you with the ability to create a package that contains one (1) or more Potential Change Orders (PCOs) to use as a formal request to the project's owner.
 When creating a COR, it is a common practice to group PCOs that share the same scope of work into a single COR.
 This helps to organize your change orders into logical groups, which can streamline the review and approval process for the project owner.

 ImportantA COR requires that your project's Prime Contracts tool is configured to use the three (3) tier change order setting.
 1- and 2- tier change order configurations do NOT support the use of CORs.
 See What are the different change order tiers?

 - Required User Permissions:

 - 'Admin' level permissions on the project's Prime Contracts tool.